StacklokLabs/toolhive-actions/PLAN.md

 5. Week 5: Community feedback and iteration

 ## Maintenance Plan
-- Regular updates for new Toolhive releases
+- Regular updates for new ToolHive releases
 - Monitor and respond to issues
 - Keep dependencies updated
 - Maintain compatibility with GitHub Actions changes